 George Tacchi (c.1820-90), see Foord & Dickinson

 Joseph Tanous (c.1886-1948) and his brother John (1897-1972) were the children of Joseph and Elizabeth Tanous, a Lebanese Catholic couple, recorded as born in Beirut as Turkish subjects, who married in England in the early 1880s.
 In the 1901 census, Joseph was recorded as an apprentice framemaker, age 15.
 He started his own business in or before 1910, initially listed in the London directory under the name Tanners.
 In the 1911 census he was recorded at his parents’ home, 56 College Place, Chelsea, as a picture framemaker working on his own account at home.
 Joseph took his brother, John, into partnership in 1913 when he left school.
-From 1937, the two brothers traded independently.
+Joseph advertised as an artistic framer in 1928, offering hand-carved frames at composition prices and advertising all styles of lined and French-made mounts at exceptionally low prices (The London Portrait Society: Illustrated Catalogue of their first exhibition, New Burlington Galleries, 1928).
+From 1937, if not before, the two brothers traded independently.
 The development of the two businesses is traced in outline here.

 John Tanous: The picture framing business was continued by the younger brother, John, who set up a workshop in Ives St (Isaacson, fig.2, see Sources below).
 Presumably as part of this process, the Period Framing Co Ltd, of which John Tanous was Director and Chairman, was wound up voluntarily at a meeting at 23 Ives St in 1937 (London Gazette 6 August 1937).